 Two other types of Southern peas, purple hulls and cream peas, are quite popular.
 The pods of purple hulls turn purple at maturity.
 Folks like them because they're highly productive and make a dark, flavorful pot liquor (the liquid left in the cooking pot).
 Favorite selections include 'Mississippi Pinkeye', and 'Pinkeye Purple Hull'.
 Cream peas are named for their white or cream-colored seeds.
 Try 'Zipper Cream' (its pods have a zipper for easy shelling), 'Lady Cream', 'Mississippi Cream', 'Texas Cream 40', and 'White Acre'.

 All Southern peas tolerate drought and poor soil, need little fertilizer, and fend off pests.
 If nematodes plague your soil, plant resistant selections such as 'Mississippi Cream' and 'Mississippi Pinkeye'.
 All types need warm soil to germinate.
 Sow seeds for summer crops about 2 weeks after your last spring frost.
 For fall crops, sow in early July.
 To speed germination, soak seeds overnight before planting.

-Sow in rows 2 ft. apart, planting seeds 1 in. deep in clay soils and 2 in. deep in sandy soils.
-When seedlings have reached 3 in. tall, thin them to 612 in. apart.
+Sow in rows 2 feet apart, planting seeds 1 inches deep in clay soils and 2 inches deep in sandy soils.
+When seedlings have reached 3 inches tall, thin them to 612 inches apart.
 Don't feed with nitrogen fertilizer or you'll get all leaves and no peas.
 Peas are almost ready for picking when the green pods start to change color; purple hulls turn purple, other types turn tan or yellow.
 Pick when they're halfway turned.
 Shell and cook the peas right away or freeze them for later.
 Frozen fresh peas keep up to a year.
 Or let the peas dry in the pod until they rattle, then shell and store them in a bag or jar.